-#5: Provide Verification Documents: A copy of your high school diploma, official high school transcript, home school certificate, GED, or post-secondary school transcripts showing at least sixty (60) credits toward a Bachelor's degree.
+#5: Provide Verification Documents: A copy of your high school diploma, official high school transcript showing proof of high school completion, home school certificate, GED, or post-secondary school transcripts showing at least two years worth of credits toward a Bachelor's degree OR proof of attainment of an Associates Degree or higher.
 Please note we only accept home school certificates as long as the home school is authorized by the state, unless your State offers no such certifications.
 We must have a copy of that credential with your file.
 We will be making copies of these documents and keeping them with your records.
 Please note that if you are NOT a US Citizen, proof of status MUST be provided.